headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

 type: home-page
 title: Forward thinking software
 image: /uploads/headforwards-1.jpg
-introduction:
-  - text: >-
-      Being true to the principles of an Agile methodology brings benefits to both our clients and the people who work in our business.
-    title: >-
+introduction: >-
     Headforwards is a software development outsourcing company that builds strong relationships with clients in order to deliver exceptional software.

+    Being true to the principles of an Agile methodology brings benefits to both clients and the people who work in the business.
 sections:
   - components:
-      - text: >-
-          Headforwards is a software development outsourcing company that builds strong relationships with clients in order to deliver exceptional software.

-          Being true to the principles of an Agile methodology brings benefits to both clients and the people who work in the business.
-        type: image-copy-component
       - text: >-
           Developers are recruited specifically for a client’s needs and teams are self-organising with the responsibility of producing software that